Skip to main content

 What is a sports physical?

-Simply put, a sports physical is an exam from a medical professional to ensure a student athlete is healthy enough to participate in sports.
-The appointment is composed of two main pieces: a medical history review and a physical evaluation.
+A sports physical is an exam by a health care professional to ensure a student athlete is healthy enough to participate in sports.
+The exam gauges their ability to compete without compromising their well-being.

-If an issue is uncovered during a sports physical, the attending medical professional will refer the student athlete to a primary care provider or specialist, depending on the need.
+If an issue is uncovered during a sports physical, the examiner will refer the student athlete to a primary care provider or specialist, depending on the need.

 Why do student athletes need a sports physical?

 Sports physicals help keep student athletes safe.
-These exams identify any concerns or potential health limitations related to participation in sports.
-Identifying health issues during a sports physical affords the student athlete the opportunity to have the issue evaluated further and addressed in a safe and timely manner.
-And, again, the MSHSL requires student athletes to undergo a sports physical to gauge their ability to compete without compromising their well-being.
+These exams identify any concerns or potential health limitations related to sports participation.
+Identifying health issues during a sports physical gives the student athlete the opportunity to have them evaluated further and addressed in a safe, timely manner.

 Is a sports physical the same as a regular physical?

-No. A sports physical is focused on evaluating a student athlete on his or her health as it relates to the sport or sports he or she is playing.
-A regular physical with your primary care provider is still important and is more comprehensive than a sports physical.
+No. A sports physical focuses on evaluating a student athlete's health as it relates to the sport or sports they play.
+A regular physical with your primary care provider still is important and more comprehensive than a sports physical.

-Sports physicals are not intended to replace care or treatment from a primary care provider.
-Parents, guardians or athletes with health concerns should first consult with their primary care provider.
+Sports physicals aren't intended to replace care or treatment from a primary care provider.
+Parents, guardians or athletes with health concerns first should consult with their primary care provider.

-Find an upcoming sports screening clinic near you by visiting our Classes and Events page, and searching for “sports.”
+• Find an upcoming sports screening clinic near you by visiting our Classes & Events page, and searching for "sports."

-Robert Freed, D.O., is an Orthopedics and Sports Medicine provider in Mankato, Minnesota.
+Robert Freed, D.O., is an Orthopedics and Sports Medicine specialist in Mankato, Minnesota.

 Topics in this Post